markszulc/experience-manager-learn.en/help/forms/handling-form-submissions/creating-a-review-workflow.md

 >[!VIDEO](https://video.tv.adobe.com/v/40242/?quality=9&learn=on)

-If for some reason you are not able to build the workflow, you can download the completed workflow from [here](assets/review-submitted-data-workflow.zip) and import the same using [package manager](http://localhost:4502/crx/packmgr/index.jsp) in to your AEM instance
+If for some reason you are not able to build the workflow, you can download the completed workflow from [here](assets/review-submitted-data-workflow.zip) and import the same using [package manager](http://localhost:4502/crx/packmgr/index.jsp) in to your AEM instance.